 Do you have a Belgian Malinois?
 Then you must be confused: Are Belgian Malinois really aggressive?
 So, let’s dive right in and find out.

-Are Belgian Malinois aggressive?
-Yes.
 Belgian Malinois is ranked among the 10 most dangerous dogs.
-Because of the lack of training & socialization, training using archaic methods could make them extremely aggressive.
-But they can be tamed by using Positive Reinforcement, Alpha, scientific methods.
+Due to the lack of training & socialization, training using archaic methods could make Belgian Malinois extremely aggressive.
+But they can be tamed with positive reinforcement, Alpha, scientific methods, mental and physical stimulation.

 But, Are they natively aggressive?
 Is this in their VEINS?
 In their BLOOD?
 So you’re gonna let your force officer that easy to be dangerous?
 There’s nothing you can do?
 NOPE, there is.
 So today I’m gonna explain to you how you can do it!